-Section 4.2 of the ACM Report describes the plan for closing the CCR Units at CUF.
-These measures will reduce the potential for migration of CCR constituents to groundwater and reduce releases to groundwater.
+Section 4.2 of the ACM Report describes the plan for closing CCR units at CUF.
+The initial closure methods described above will reduce the potential for releases and migration of CCR constituents.
 Subsequent groundwater assessment monitoring will be conducted to track changes in groundwater conditions as a result of these closures and operational changes.
 These data will also be considered in the selection and design of a remedy in accordance with 40 CFR § 257.97.